SANTA BARBARA TRAVEL GUIDE: A GIRL’S WEEKEND

 We also stopped at the mission which was absolutely gorgeous and worth a trip to see.
 There were a ton of families having picnics out by the rose gardens.

 All in all my favorite thing from the trip was getting to spend it with some of my closest friends and get out of town for a few days.
 I have always loved Santa Barbra and there is always something new to explore when I am there.
 Cannot wait to go back!
-Know of any places I should try next time I go?
+Know of any places I should try next time I go so I can include them in this Santa Barbara travel guide?
 Let me know in the comments below!

 Shop my Looks: